What is Adopt-a-School?

 It’s a Wrap!

-We completed our pilot 3-week summer STEAM camp, funded in part by the Yakima Valley Community Foundation.
+In August 2018, we completed our pilot 3-week summer STEAM camp, funded in part by the Yakima Valley Community Foundation.

 WHO: 24 students, ages 5-12, mostly from the Yakima School District

-WHAT: The 3-week summer camp was totally free for parents and students explored weekly themes of food, music, and architecture through STEAM-based activities and crafts.
+WHAT: The 3-week summer camp was totally free for parents and students explored weekly themes of music, food, and architecture through STEAM-based activities and crafts.
 (STEAM – Science, Technology, Engineering, Art, and Math)

 WHERE: First Baptist Comunidad Cristiana Church of Yakima (112 N. Pierce Avenue, Yakima, 98902)